Skip to Content

 Fall Home Tour: Inspiring Budget-Friendly Decorating Ideas

 Welcome to my Fall Home Tour.
-I’m so excited to share all the budget-friendly decor ideas and how I’ve used them to decorate my farmhouse for fall.
-Creative DIY and craft projects, in addition to vintage and thrift store finds fill the home with a unique, eclectic, industrial farmhouse style.
+I’m so excited to share all the budget-friendly decor ideas and tips to help you decorate your home for fall.
+Learn how creative DIY and craft projects, along with vintage and thrift store finds, can fill a house with a unique, eclectic, industrial farmhouse style.

 Welcome To My Fall Home Tour

-We will start today’s tour in the entry area, although you can see the whole house as you enter the front doors.
+We will start today’s tour in the entry area, where you can see almost the entire house as you enter the front doors.

-When planning the farmhouse, we decided on a modern, industrial style with all neutral colors.
+When planning the farmhouse, we decided on a modern, industrial style with a laidback timeworn appeal.
+The farmhouse is based on neutral colors of white, grey, and black.
+This allows for seasonal pops of color.

 Mini Goldendoodle invites you on this Fall Home Tour of our Industrial Modern Farmhouse